500mm Tideflex on Loch Ryan Long Sea Outfall

 Stanraer and the surrounding villages were the last major settlement in Scotland that had no modern wastewater provision with secondary sewage treatment.
 Scottish Water needed to remove the permanent discharge into Loch Ryan from the existing wastewater facilities in order to satisfy the legal requirements of the Urban Waste Water Treatment Directive and the Shellfish Directive.

 In order to ensure a dilution of 1:50 in the seawater, the outfall pipeline itself is 8km long with 660m extending out into the sea.
 The welded plastic pipe is held in place in the marine trench by concrete collars and mattresses.
-The Tideflex non-return valve on the outfall is located at a depth of approx. 12m and was chosen due to its track record in longevity and low maintenance.
+A Tideflex non-return valve was chosen for the diffuser valve on the outfall due to its track record in longevity and low maintenance on the outfall - very important for an outfall located so far from shore at a depth of approx. 12m.
 We anticipate that it will operate unobtrusively for many years to come.